-- a.
+a.
 You will not attempt to gain unauthorized access to LISD Wide Area Network or to any other computer system through LISD Wide Area Network or go beyond your authorized access.
 This includes attempting to log in through another person's account or access another person's files.
-These actions are illegal, even if only for the purposes of "browsing". - b.
+These actions are illegal, even if only for the purposes of "browsing".

+b.
 You will not make deliberate attempts to disrupt the computer system or destroy data by spreading computer viruses or by any other means.
-These actions are illegal. - c.
-You will not use LISD Wide Area Network to engage in any other illegal act, such as arranging for a drug sale or the purchase of alcohol, engaging in criminal gang activity, threatening the safety of person. etc. - d.
-You will not download any program file, executable program, or java applet with prior written approval from the Lindale ISD technology Coordinator. - e.
-You will not bring floppy disks, CD-ROMs, and other storage media to use in LISD computers without receiving approval from the LISD Technology Coordinator. - f.
-You will not load any application, game, operating system, applet, graphic, sound, or video file onto any LISD computer system without approval from the LISD Technology Coordinator.
+These actions are illegal.

+c.
+You will not use LISD Wide Area Network to engage in any other illegal act, such as arranging for a drug sale or the purchase of alcohol, engaging in criminal gang activity, threatening the safety of person, etc.

+d.
+You will not download any program file, executable program, or java applet unless directed by a LISD faculty/technology staff.

+e.
+You will not bring CD's/DVD's or any other storage media to use in LISD computers unless directed by a LISD faculty/technology staff.